Mantua (pronounced Man-chew-ah) Metal Products was a metalworks business

 By the 1970's, Tyco shifted sales and marketing to a consumer-oriented, mass marketing focus.

-Eventually the name changed to Tyco Industries, under which name the company was sold in 1970 to
+After the name changed to Tyco Industries, the company was sold in 1970 to

 sold but under the Tyco name.
 As a division of what became Sara Lee, Tyco continued to grow.
 Norman Tyler